willymcallister/willymcallister.github.io/_articles/diode-introduction.md

 ![Labeled diode in axial black package]({{ site.baseurl }}{% link i/diode_black2.svg %}){: .centered :}

-<p class="caption">The stripe (any contrasting color) corresponds to the diode's cathode.</p>
+The stripe (any contrasting color) corresponds to the diode's cathode.
+{: .caption :}

 This red LED (light emitting diode) does not have a stripe, but instead has wire leads of different length.
 The forward current goes into the longer lead (anode).
 The package may have a bump or tab sticking out on the anode side.

 ![LED diode in plastic package]({{ site.baseurl }}{% link i/diode_LED1.svg %}){: .centered :}

-<p class="caption">The longer lead corresponds to the anode.
-Current flow into the diode from this direction.</p>
+The longer lead corresponds to the anode.
+Current flow into the diode from this direction.
+{: .caption :}

 ### Identify the terminals with a multimeter